huynhbaotoan/q-dev-prompt-engineering/README.md

 ## About This Guide

 This guide is based on best practices and techniques for working with large language models, specifically tailored for Amazon Q Developer.
-The examples and approaches have been tested and refined to help you get the most out of this powerful tool.
+By following this guide, you'll be able to craft more effective prompts for Amazon Q Developer, resulting in more accurate, relevant, and helpful responses that accelerate your development workflow.

 As Amazon Q Developer evolves with new features and capabilities, we'll update this guide to reflect the latest best practices.